MaliciousFiles/SMPItems/README.md

   <details>
     <summary>&nbsp;<h3>Final Upgrades</h3></summary>

-  Can be applied once to evolved devices which have all of the normal upgrade variant.
+  Can be applied once to evolved teleporters which have all of the normal upgrade variant.
   ### Range
     Range: infinite
   ![image](https://github.com/user-attachments/assets/0049e1fd-9456-4b19-b472-095b3bb0cf40)